Lok Virsa Calls Vendors, Artisans To Book Stalls For Lok Mela In November - UrduPoint

 The festival is being organized in close collaboration with all provincial culture departments.
 All provinces, Gilgit-Baltistan and Azad Jammu and Kashmir have confirmed to set their cultural pavilions at the festival grounds, the official informed.

-The main features of the Mela are provincial cultural pavilions, artisans at work, an exotic craft bazaar, international cultural pavilion, youth cultural pavilion, folk musical and folk-dance performances, puppet shows, stalls by civil society organizations, folk cuisine, and many other attractions.
+The main features of the Mela, as per the official, are provincial cultural pavilions, artisans at work, an exotic craft bazaar, international cultural pavilion, youth cultural pavilion, folk musical and folk-dance performances, puppet shows, stalls by civil society organizations, folk cuisine, and many other attractions.

 The Lok Mela is not merely a celebration but also an effort to promote Pakistan’s rich cultural tapestry and encourage intercultural harmony.

-The festival is an essential platform for preserving and promoting the country’s traditional heritage and promises to be a colourful and enriching experience for people of all ages, giving the glimpse of all provinces’ heritage.
+The festival is an essential platform for preserving and promoting the country’s traditional heritage and promises to be a colorful and enriching experience for people of all ages, giving a glimpse of all provinces’ heritage.

-The vendors and artisans have been called to showcase their unique crafts, traditional good and culinary delights and Lok Mela which is Pakistan’s largest celebration of culture and heritage.
+The vendors and artisans have been called to showcase their unique crafts, traditional goods and culinary delights at Lok Mela which is Pakistan’s largest celebration of culture and heritage, the official said.

 The vendors and artisans can contact the cell numbers: 03321333361 and 03041544662 for booking of stalls.